Michaelangel007/Chess_IKyzo/howto_refactor.md

 1. Original code

-**One of the secrets to being a greate programmer is** -- get a (slow) reference version working first, THEN optimize it (fast version).
+**One of the secrets to being a great programmer is** -- get a (slow) reference version working first, THEN optimize it (fast version).

 Why?